Chevy Equinox years to avoid — most common problems

 With that in mind, it’s safe to say that the Equinox is one of the longest-lasting Chevrolet models in the past few decades.
 It stands the test of time with design and makes one of the best small SUVs you can buy for a family car.

 So, why do drivers keep reporting model years that you should avoid?
 Well, the truth is – there have been some mechanical issues reported with certain Chevy Equinox model years.
-And while you’ll likely end up with worn-off brake pads and will have to replace the shock absorbers on every car, reported issues are a bit more serious.
+And while you’ll likely end up with worn-off brake pads and will have to replace the shock absorbers on every car, reported issues are a bit more serious, so let’s take a closer look:

 The engine problems were present for both the first-generation Chevy Equinox and the second generation of the mode.
 They were mainly involving the 2.4-liter four-cylinder engine, but there were also some difficulties with a 3.0-liter V6.